The Five Tenets of Health

 Enjoy:

-• If you do enjoy raw, cold or heavy foods, consuming them in the middle of the day or in warmer seasons rather than early morning, evening or cooler seasons.
+• If we do enjoy raw, cold or heavy foods, consuming them in the middle of the day or in warmer seasons rather than early morning, evening or cooler seasons.

 • Warm drinks, including room temperature water, sipped throughout the day and with a meal, but not just before a meal.